AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/push-to-origin.md

 ## How to push to origin with GitKraken

-1.Make sure all changes you would like to include have been committed.
+1. Make sure all changes you would like to include have been committed.
 See the section on [making commits](./making-commits.md).

-2.Select `Push`, located above the branch diagram in `GitKraken`.
+1. Select `Push`, located above the branch diagram in `GitKraken`.

 <figure markdown="span">
     ![Click push](../../img/push-to-origin-1.png){width="600"}